bensutherland/wgrs_workflow/README.md

 - bcftools

 #### Citation ####
-If you find this tool useful, please cite the original article that uses the tool:
+If you find this tool useful, please cite the original article that uses the tool: (currently uploading)

 Please also be sure to cite the tools applied within each function.